László Bartucz

 László Bartucz (born 5 November 1991) is a Hungarian handball player.
-He plays for MOL Tatabánya KC and the Hungary national team.
+He plays for HSG Wetzlar and the Hungary national team.

 Career

 Club

 László Bartucz started playing handball in Békéscsaba, then spent four seasons in the PLER KC.
 He was first entered here in 2008 for the adult NB1 match, but outside of this occasion he was only expected to play in the junior match.
 He had a regular opportunity to play for the Pécsi VSE from 2010, where he finished 9th in the playoffs after 11th place in the regular season.
 He then played for two seasons in Grundfos Tatabánya KC, in 2013 they could play for the bronze medal in the championship, but they lost the bronze match against Csurgói KK in 4th place.
 He also spent two seasons in the Ceglédi KKSE team belonging to the lower house of the championship.
 During his time here, he took part in a test drive at the German Rhein-Neckar Löwen, but in 2015, he finished 4th in the championship for Csurgói KK.
 He returned to Grundfos Tatabánya KC in the summer of 2018.
 He won 2 bronze medals here, and since his contract was not extended, he signed with the HE-DO B. Braun Gyöngyös team in 2022.
 He spent one season here and was signed by MOL Tatabánya KC again in the summer of 2023.